TMarkov98/InsightHub/README.md

+## Project status

+The project is ready to use, but is still undergoing daily active development.

 # Insight Hub

 Insight Hub is a Reports Portal Web application that gives instant access to reports which lists insights into major business and technology trends in order to help them stay aheadand make smarter decisions for their organizations.It focuses around downloading and uploading reports.
 Clients are able to subscribe to a favorite industry, so they get the full positive of being first to know any news.